Cohen-J-Omer/Library-Database/README.md

 1. Maintains a consistant database that grows/shrinks efficiently as the user adds/removes books to/from the database.
 2. Scans efficiently for custom built groups of words / phrases throughout books in the database.
 3. Enables user to use multiple filters to research patterns, e.g. scanning the database for all the occurences of pre-selected group of ominous words within the the 10th paragraph, at the beggining of lines, from all detective books within the database.
-4. Export database to either an SQL/JSON/Excel format.
+4. Export database to either an SQL,JSON or Excel format.
 5. Import database previously saved using the aforementioned utility.

 #### Database Structure: